Rep. Liz Cheney blasts House Democrats for 'enabling' anti-Semitic comments

 The House had already taken a vote last month specifically condemning anti-Semitism in response to other comments by Omar.

-But Omar's defenders in the caucus, particularly among progressives, pushed back against the plan and argued the House needed to address other instances of hate too, particularly after a poster was set up in the West Virginia capitol building linking Omar to the 9/11 attacks.
+But Omar's defenders in the caucus, particularly progressives, pushed back against the plan and argued the House needed to address other instances of hate too, particularly after a poster was set up in the West Virginia Capitol building linking Omar to the 9/11 attacks.

-They questioned whether Omar is being unfairly targeted because of her religion — she is a Muslim — and argued that Republicans are being hypocritical because they’ve taken stronger opposition to the freshman congresswoman’s comments than they have to President Trump’s own controversial comments on a larger stage, particularly the idea that blame for the death of a counter-protester during a Virginia white nationalist march in 2017 laid on “both sides” and that there were “fine people” among the protesters.
+They questioned whether Omar is being unfairly targeted because of her religion — she is a Muslim — and argued that Republicans are being hypocritical because they’ve taken stronger opposition to the freshman congresswoman’s comments than they have to President Donald Trump’s own divisive comments on a larger stage, particularly his statement that blame for the death of a counter-protester during a Virginia white nationalist march in 2017 should be placed on “both sides” and that there were “fine people” among the protesters.

 Cheney joined with 22 other Republicans to vote against the resolution, arguing that while she opposes all hate, the resolution was too divorced from the specific controversy over Omar's comments.